Stormvogel is known as the "original" maxi yacht. The first large, light racing yacht of its type still in competition today.

 Stormvogel's navigator for the 1961 Fastnet Race was none other than Francis Chichester.
 Then just Francis - he was just about to win the first OSTAR on the Gipsy Moth III and circumnavigate the world on the Gipsy Moth IV.

 Stormvogel got off to a great start, leading the flotilla out of the Solent.
-Alas, she was thrown back when the head angle of the mainsail broke off.
-The boat was forced to go ashore to install a new one.
-Navigational disagreements between Bruinzel and Chichester ensued.
-In the end, Bruinzel got his way, but Chichester was right in the end.
-It cost them four hours of tack across the Irish Sea.
+Unfortunately, the boat was thrown back when the mainsail halyard broke.
+Stormvogel had to moor at the nearest port to have a new one installed.
+Navigational disagreements between Bruinsel and Chichester followed.
+Bruinsel eventually got his way, but Chichester was ultimately proven right.
+It cost them four hours of tacks across the Irish Sea.

 Despite this, Stormvogel caught up and overtook the rest of the fleet, rounded the Rock first and, a day or so later, was the first to cross the line in 3 days, 20 hours and 58 minutes.